Aeroluna/Vivify/README.md

 }
 ```

+Allows setting animator properties.
+This will search the prefab for all Animator components.

 ### Property types
 - Bool: May either be a direct value (`"value": true`) or a point definition (`"value": [[0,0], [1, 1]]`).
 Any value greater than or equal to 1 is true.
 - Float: May either be a direct value (`"value": 10.4`) or a point definition (`"value": [[0,0], [10, 1]]`).